leapfrogonline/ansible-merge-vars/README.md

   user4: jane
 ```

-Note that the order in which the dicts get merged is non-deterministic.
+Note that the variables get merged in alphabetical order of their names, with
+values from later dicts replacing values from earlier dicts.
 So this setup:

 ```yaml
 users__someenvironment_users__to_merge: